 Duncan’s Swan Valley winery cellar door opened in the year 2000 and a new cellar door was built in 2002 with the aid of Peter Greville.

-There are five award winning wineries in Memorial Avenue, Baskerville at the top of the Swan Valley.
+There are four award winning wineries in Memorial Avenue, Baskerville.
+We are at the top of the Swan Valley.

-The other posts on this blog contain numerous articles about life and times of a Swan Valley organic winemaker.
+The other posts on this blog contain numerous articles about life and times of a Swan Valley organic winemaker and distiller.

 Most of all; for more information contact Harris Organic Wines via email.